yuhailei1992/BearcodeOJ/README.md

 This repository is for your course final project.
 Your project team should complete all project work using this repository.

-src/ holds all the source code.
+bearcode/ holds the django project. src/ holds experimental code.